APMs, explanation, use, nature of adjustments, purpose, reconciliations, limitations, KPIs

 Our holistic view of the performance measures described above, together with our associated analyses, comprises the information we use for value-based management.
 We use planning and control processes to manage the compilation of these key measures and their availability to our decision-makers across various management levels.

-SAP’s long-term strategic plans are the point of reference for our short-term and mid-term planning and controlling processes.
+SAP’s long-term strategic plans are the point of reference for our short-term and midterm planning and controlling processes.
 We initially identify future growth and profitability drivers at a highly aggregated level for the entire SAP Group.
-In a first step, the resulting financial plan is broken down into (i) product portfolio grouped into solution areas and deployment models “On Premise,” “Software as a Service/Platform as a Service,” “Infrastructure as a Service,” and “Intelligent Spend Management”; and (ii) functions such as development, delivery, sales, and administration.
+In a first step, the resulting financial plan is broken down into (i) product portfolio grouped into solution areas and deployment models “On Premise,” “Software as a Service,” “Platform as a Service,” and “Infrastructure as a Service”; and (ii) functions such as development, delivery, sales, and administration.
 In a second step, the planned total revenues and total expenses are generally allocated to the operating segments and the areas of functional responsibility of the individual members of the Executive Board (“Board area”).
 If a Board area represents not only a functional department but also has a responsibility for operating segments within this Board area, the allocation is done at the lower segment level.
 Budget adjustments may be applied during the year to reflect changes in priorities, to achieve efficiency targets, and to reflect endogenous and exogenous factors.
 Such budget adjustments, as well as the assessment of the performance, are handled at the Board area level if the Board area is part of a segment, or at the segment level if the Board area comprises several segments.
 It is then the individual Executive Board member’s responsibility to break down the allocated budget adjustments within the segment budget boundary.
 Based on an integrated portfolio process running in parallel to the budgeting process, we ensure aligned investment behavior across Board areas with regards to specific solution and/or subsolution areas.
 In a final step, customer-facing revenue targets and cost-of-sales and marketing targets are broken down into sales regions and market units.

 Based on our detailed annual plans, we determine the budget for the respective fiscal year.
 We also have processes in place to forecast revenue and profit on a quarterly basis, to quantify whether we expect to realize our financial goals, and to identify any deviations from plan.
 We continuously monitor the affected operating segments and Board areas in the SAP Group to analyze their developments and define any appropriate actions.
 Our entire network of planning, control, and reporting processes is implemented in integrated planning and information systems, based on SAP software, across all organizational units so that we can conduct the evaluations and analyses needed to make informed decisions.